mm-devpro/weather_football/README.md

 From football side are taken into consideration:
 - whether the team is playing home or away
 - whether the team won, lost or drew
+- the number of goals and the goal difference

 With all the results, we will analyze if the weather can correlate with game results